ishamsu/awesome-quarantine/README.md

 >[*Read How to host a Zoom meeting here*](https://www.notion.so/A-Step-by-Step-Guide-Zoom-meeting-ea4c59ae0ce14926a4299e073f0a113f)

-This is a list of useful free resources, softwares and other offering for those who are quarantine at home (*developers, students & for everyone*)
+This is a curated list of free and useful resources, software and other offerings for those who are quarantined at home 🦠🔓(developers, students & for everyone) ⚡️
 You can help by adding more contents by a **Pulll request**.
 Check the [**Contribution Guideline**](https://github.com/ishamsu/awesome-quarantine/blob/master/contributing.md) before contributing

 Table of Contents